 Celebrating diversity and inclusion is not only a social imperative in today’s global economy, but a philosophy that truly elevates what we can do together.
-A diverse workforce leads to better staff retention, a greater understanding of different markets and a more creative mix of people.
-Diversity is not only good in itself; it’s also good for business.
+A diverse and inclusive workforce leads to better staff retention, a greater understanding of different markets and a more creative mix of people.

 Throughout our history, BOWEN has been a leader in connecting under-represented groups with employment opportunities.
 From our roots in securing employment opportunities for women, to our work in matching immigrants with employers for their first Canadian technical experience, and more recently developing partnerships within the Indigenous community, BOWEN has always been a strong proponent of diversity in the workplace.

 Our commitment to diversity starts at the top.
 In 2018, BOWEN was named Women Business Enterprise (WBE) of the Year.
 The WBE of the Year recognizes one woman-owned business enterprise in Canada demonstrating excellence in business, namely through growth, innovation, accomplishments, impact on the economy and dedication to community service.
 In 2015, BOWEN secured its Women’s Business Enterprise (WBE) certification granted by Women’s Business Enterprises Canada, which recognizes firms that are at least 51% owned, managed and controlled by women.